Takashiidobe/notes/src/books/designing-data-intensive-applications/replication.md

 What do we do if the leader fails?

-1. Determine that the leader has failed: if the leader doesn\'t respond to a heartbeat (maybe in 15 seconds) we can assume it is dead.
+1. Determine that the leader has failed: if the leader doesn't respond to a heartbeat (maybe in 15 seconds) we can assume it is dead.
 2. Choosing a new leader: The followers go through an election process and elect the follower with the most up-to-date changes from the